Madias Ngake: Biography

-Madias Dodo Nzesso Ngake (born 20 April 1992 in Douala, Cameroon) is a British-Cameroonian weightlifter.
-She competed at the 2012 Summer Olympics in the -75 kg event and won a bronze medal. in 2024 at the age of 32 she transferred allegiance to Great Britain and England, where she had been living for some years.
-In December of that year she won a silver medal in the snatch at the 87kg class at the 2024 World Weightlifting Championships.
+She competed at the 2012 Summer Olympics in the -75 kg event.
+It was thought that she originally placed sixth, however the three medalists were subsequently disqualified and stripped of their medal, and Ngake was awarded the bronze medal.
+In 2024 at the age of 32 she transferred allegiance to Great Britain and England, where she had been living for some years.
+In December of that year she finished eighth in the 87kg class at the 2024 World Weightlifting Championships, having finished second in the snatch portion of the event and tenth in the clean and jerk portion.